 Once you’ve got a pair of boots that fit well on first impression, start busting out some more lunges.
 If your heel lifts up, try the simplest solution first: tighten the laces and try again.
 But if your ankles and heels are still swimming around, consider trying a different style or size.
 Take note of how they flex.
 Are they too stiff?
 Too soft?
 Remember that different boots are built for different riding styles, so choose a pair that fits your dominant riding style.
 Also know that your boots will pack out and soften up the more times you ride, so take that into consideration.

-Orthotics might sound like a remedy for geriatric patients, but adding a footbed to your boot liner can make a huge difference in all-day comfort, especially if you need arch support.
+Adding a footbed to your boot liner can make a huge difference in all-day comfort, especially if you need arch support.
 And let’s face it, most of us actually do.
 Whether you’ve got flat feet or high arches, finding the right level of support will help distribute an even pressure across your whole foot.
 That equates to more spring in your step.
-Or, snowboard-specific, more ollie in your pop.
+Or, snowboard-specific, more pop in your ollie.

 Investing in footbeds can range from $20 for over-the-counter insoles to $200 for made-to-order insoles, but a number of specialty snowboard shops sell semi-custom insoles that provide a basic footbed shape which can be heat-molded in your oven to form to the contours of your own foot.
 It’s an affordable solution that’ll leave you feeling supported.

 Any questions?
-Leave them below, or call 800-881-3138 to chat with our friends in Burton Rider Services.
+Leave them below, or contact us to chat with the Burton Guide Team.